- Duration: 3 years

 - presentation and dissemination both in writing and orally

 The totality of the qualifications acquired is assessed at the end of the PhD programme.
 When the coursework is completed, it is the successful defence of the PhD thesis and the trial lecture which indicates that the qualifications are achieved (passed).
-The PhD Candidate can be regarded then as an “early stage researcher.”
+The PhD candidate can be regarded then as an “early stage researcher.”

 All courses are taught by professors.
 The format consists of lectures, panels of responses and discussion, seminars, and work groups.
 Some seminars are offered in cooperation with other (national or international) institutions.
 The literature for each course should normally be read before the seminar starts.